quinnuk/AtmosTrackSplitter/README.md

 **[Open an issue](https://github.com/quinnuk/AtmosTrackSplitter/issues/new/choose)**

-A bug report with the `mkvmerge -i` output for the affected playlist is the most useful thing you can include — it's normally enough to track down what's actually going wrong.
+The most useful things to include: the `mkvmerge -i` output for the affected playlist, and the `extraction.log` from the job (Open Log button in the app, or the file directly in your output folder) — between the two, that's normally enough to track down what's actually going wrong.

 ## Support This Project